srivarshan123/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Program:
 /*
-Program to implement the simple linear regression model for predicting the marks scored.
+Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: SriVarshan.S
+Developed by: Srivarshan.S
-RegisterNumber:212221040163
+RegisterNumber: 212221040163
 */
 ```
 import numpy as np